Lakhdar Brahimi: Career

-Brahimi suggested that the Iraq Interim Governing Council should be dissolved and that most of its members should not have any role in the new government.
+Brahimi suggested that the Iraq Interim Governing Council be dissolved and that most of its members should not have any role in the new government.
 Though the council was in fact dissolved early, some of its members did have major roles in the ensuing government.
 The president, one of the two vice-presidents, and the prime minister in the following government all served on the council.
 Most prominently, Brahimi's criticism of Ahmed Chalabi has led to Chalabi's claim that Brahimi is an Arab nationalist who should have no role in determining the future of Iraq.
 At the same time, close allies of Chalabi have been pushing claims that various world leaders and the UN took bribes from Saddam Hussein under the Oil for Food program.

 In May 2004, Brahimi was supposed to play a largely advisory role in the appointment of candidates, which ended up selecting as Iraq's new interim President and Prime Minister: Ghazi Mashal Ajil al-Yawer and Iyad Allawi, respectively.
 However, Brahimi expressed serious disappointment and frustration about his role.
 "Bremer is the dictator of Iraq, He has the money.
 He has the signature. ...
 I will not say who was my first choice, and who was not my first choice ...
 I will remind you that the Americans are governing this country."
 According to a person who spoke with him, "He was very disappointed, very frustrated," al Dulame said.
 "I asked him why he didn't say that publicly (and) he said, 'I am the U.N. envoy to Iraq, how can I admit to failure?'"
 Brahimi announced his resignation, resulting from "great difficulties and frustration experienced during his assignment in Iraq", at the UN in New York on 12 June.
 While serving as the United Nations envoy to Iraq, he described Israel's policy towards the Palestinians as "the big poison in the region".

 On 5 February 2008, the UN Secretary-General, Ban Ki-moon, appointed Brahimi to lead a panel investigation on United Nations staff security in the wake of the Algiers bombings of 11 December 2007.
 He was one of the founders of the French language Journal of Palestine Studies called La revue d'étude palestinienne.

 On 17 August 2012, Brahimi was appointed by the United Nations as the new peace envoy to Syria, replacing Kofi Annan.

-LaKhdar Brahimi with John Kerry and Sergey Lavrov (Geneva, September 13, 2013).
+Lakhdar Brahimi with John Kerry and Sergey Lavrov (Geneva, September 13, 2013).

 On 13 May 2014, UN Secretary-General Ban Ki-moon announced that Brahimi would resign as the special envoy to Syria on 31 May 2014.

 Brahimi addressed a police academy in December 2016, expressing his wish that Algeria and Morocco should “leave the Sahara issue aside in an effort to build a communal economy based on exchange.”
 His statement caused shockwaves in Algeria.

-In March 2019, he is mandated by Abdelaziz Bouteflika to preside over the national conference that is to propose a new constitution and set the date of the presidential election.
+In March 2019, he was mandated by Abdelaziz Bouteflika to preside over the national conference that was to propose a new constitution and set the date of the presidential election.